Benedicta-Onyekwere/aws-bootcamp-cruddur-2023/journal/week6.md

 - Created Route 53 on AWS console.
 - Created SSL Certificate using AWS Certificate Manager ACM.
-- Edited the listener and created manage rules in load balancer both backend-flask and frontend-react-js listeners in which port 80 was redirected to port 443 for https to make it secure and
+- Edited the listener and managed rules in load balancer both backend-flask and frontend-react-js listeners in which port 80 was redirected to port 443 which is for https and port 443 was then redirected to `cruddur-frontend-react.js` app respectively.
+- After the rules were created then deleted both the frontend wih port 3000 and backend:4567 rules.
-- Created another record on Route 53 to route traffic to the load balancer.
+- Created another record on Route 53 to  to the load balancer.
 - Confirmed it was routing traffic by first pinging and curling my DNS:
 ```sh
 ping api.bennieo.me